davidjeck/javanotes9/javanotes8/README.txt

-                              Summer 2019 (updated tp 8.1.2, December 2020)
+                              Summer 2019 (updated t0 8.1.3, August 2021)

 This is the README file for the javanotes source download...

-Directory javanotes8.1.2-source contains the source files that are used to produce the web site and PDF versions of "Introduction to Programming using Java", Version 8.1.2.
+Directory javanotes8.1.3-source contains the source files that are used to produce the web site and PDF versions of "Introduction to Programming using Java", Version 8.1.3.
 This free textbook (or a later edition) can be found on the web at:  http://math.hws.edu/javanotes

       Everything in this directory is released under a